 In 1942 the Pagoda was damaged during the ‘Baedeker’ raids that bombed cities judged by the German travel guide to be of cultural and historic importance.
 Blast damage and general corrosion led to the dismantling of the structure in 1949.
 Some panels of the sunflower railings were salvaged and, after being used at the tennis courts of Heigham Park, Norwich, were refurbished in 2004 as the park’s entrance gates.
 During restoration, Sarah Cocke (4) remembers a mixture of old and new sunflowers mixed in cardboard boxes at Norwich City Works.
 Presumably, Sarah’s photograph below shows a new sunflower since it has a simplified single row of petals instead of a double row as in the original pieces.

-The sunflower motif is ubiquitous and can be found elsewhere in Norwich.
-The flatiron-shaped red brick and terracotta building at the junction of London and Castle streets was part of Edward Boardman’s London Street Improvement Scheme.
-On this building, around the top of the second storey, a series of white terracotta roundels containing sunflowers with blue-glazed petals.
+The flower motif is ubiquitous and can be found elsewhere in Norwich.
+The flatiron-shaped red brick and terracotta building (1880) at the junction of London and Castle streets was part of Edward Boardman’s London Street Improvement Scheme.
+On this building, around the top of the second storey, Boardman added a series of white terracotta roundels containing flowers with blue-glazed petals.
 Admittedly, these flowers are more daisy-like than sunflowers but so were some of Jeckyll’s own variations as he worked out ways of representing the sunflower – see, for example, one of his fireplaces in the third figure from top.
 Boardman would have been well aware of Jeckyll’s work for Barnards, whose showroom was just around the corner in Gentleman’s Walk.

 At some point, perhaps for ease of manufacture in materials incapable of showing such fine detail as iron, what might once have been an Aesthetic sunflower becomes a generic daisy.
-The house at number 19 Ipswich Road is profusely decorated with diapered panels of sunflowers above windows and on a gable.
+The house at number 19 Ipswich Road is profusely decorated with diapered panels of Aesthetic-influenced flowers above windows and on a gable.

-At 50 All Saints Green is a recently restored (2015) former coach house and stables.
-It is highly decorative with two panels of terracotta sunflowers: one in the east end’s Dutch gable…
+At 50 All Saints Green is a restored (2015) former coach house and stables.
+It is highly decorative with two panels of terracotta flowers; one in the east end’s Dutch gable…

 … and the other above the front door (below).

-Although described as sunflowers the central apple-like structure sidesteps the complexity of Fibonacci’s spirals that Jeckyll had managed to convey.
+Although described as sunflowers the central apple-like structure sidesteps the complexity of Fibonacci spirals that Jeckyll had managed to convey in iron.